Kenny Lawler: Winnipeg Blue Bombers (second stint)

 On the first day of free agency, on February 14, 2023, it was announced that Lawler had signed a two-year contract with the Blue Bombers.
 Lawler was transferred to the team's suspended list in advance of the 2023 season as he was facing passport challenges related to his impaired driving charge in October 2021.
 Lawler returned to the Bombers starting lineup in Week 7, having missed the first six games of the season.
 He played in 12 regular season games where he had 50 catches for 901 yards and six touchdowns.

 In 2024, Lawler was injured in the first game of the season after recording three receptions for 26 yards in the Grey Cup rematch against the Montreal Alouettes.
 He returned in week 11 and played in the rest of the regular season, totalling 10 games with 41 catches for 662 yards and four touchdowns.
 Lawler started in both post-season games, including the 111th Grey Cup where he had two receptions for 27 yards in the Blue Bombers' 41–24 loss to the Toronto Argonauts.
 Unable to come to terms on a new contract, Lawler became a free agent on February 11, 2025.

 Hamilton Tiger-Cats

 On February 12, 2025, it was announced that Lawler had signed with the Hamilton Tiger-Cats to a two-year contract.

+On May 26, 2026, Lawler and the Tiger-Cats agreed to a three–year, $1 million contract extension.